keke-nice/rPPG-MAE/README.md

 ## Data Pre-processing

 You may reproduce enhanced noise-insensitive STMaps by following the methodology outlined in the paper [PC-STMap](https://github.com/keke-nice/rPPG-MAE/blob/main/Data/STMap_CSI.py).
+For more information about the generation of STMap， please refer to [STMap](https://github.com/EnVision-Research/NEST-rPPG/tree/main/STMap).
 Alternatively, for your convenience, we have made available the processed STMaps for direct download  [here](https://github.com/keke-nice/rPPG-MAE/blob/main/Data/get_STMap.txt).

 ### Dependencies and Installation